Tuchel's Chelsea to-do list: From unlocking Werner & Havertz to uniting a divided dressing room | Goal.com

 Tuchel's Chelsea to-do list: From unlocking Werner & Havertz to uniting a divided dressing room

-Thomas Tuchel has arrived at Chelsea with a lengthy to-do list – and not a lot of time to work with.
+Thomas Tuchel has arrived at Chelsea with a lengthy to-do list – and not a lot of time to work on it.

-Having promptly replaced Frank Lampard as Blues boss, following the Englishman's sacking on Monday, the 47-year-old German immediately has to tackle a game, with his new team, in a new league.
+Having promptly replaced Frank Lampard as Blues boss following his sacking on Monday, the 47-year-old German immediately has to tackle his first game, with a new team, in a new league.

 Chelsea, though, are confident that they can quickly resolve the issues around Covid-19 compliance so that Tuchel can properly take the reins for Wednesday's Premier League clash with Wolves.

-He certainly needs all the help he can get right now, as the Blues desperately need to win at Stamford Bridge, with a run of five defeats from their last eight games having seen the Londoners drop to 10th in the table.
+He certainly needs all the help he can get right now, as the Blues desperately need to win at Stamford Bridge - a run of five defeats from their last eight games has seen the Londoners drop to 10th in the table.

-Chelsea's own statement detailed that Lampard was removed because "recent results and performances have not met the Club’s expectations, leaving the Club without any clear path to sustained improvement."
+Chelsea's own statement detailed that Lampard was removed because "recent results and performances have not met the cub’s expectations, leaving the club without any clear path to sustained improvement".

 Tuchel, then, is charged with making an instant impact and propelling the Blues back into the Champions League places.